ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/annindexes.md

 tables.
 ANNIndexes are ideally used only with immutable or rarely changed data, respectively when are far more read requests than write requests.

+:::tip
+To reduce the cost of building vector similarity indexes, consider setting `materialize_skip_indexes_on_insert` which disables the construction of skipping indexes on newly inserted parts.
+Search would fall back to exact search but as inserted parts are typically small compared to the total table size, the performance impact of that would be negligible.

 ANN indexes support this type of query:

 ``` sql